tjr357/testing-notes/meetings/dpd.pcg-b.2022.06.03.status-update.md

   - We can bounce ideas off of them
 - Let's start with the WHY!
   - "We think if we build this"
-  - THINK Create hypotheses and radiate this
+  - IMPORTANT Create hypotheses and radiate this
   - How do we work towards proving, validating these?
     - How do we measure these things
 - Move towards a Product team!!!!